instructor-ai/instructor/docs/prompting/few_shot/example_ordering.md

 ## Choosing Your Examples

+Depending on your use-case, here are a few different methods that you can consider using to improve the quality of your examples.

 ### Combinatorics

 One of the easiest methods is for us to manually iterate over each of the examples that we have and try all possible combinations we could create.
 This will in turn allow us to find the best combination that we can find.